darren987469/todos/system_spec.md

 ![](images/high_level_design.png)
 https://www.draw.io/#G1KF_OIeRQkhsfWZajTnZKSdSzXj5QHsyt

-Actions such as CRUD of `Todo` and create/delete of `TodoList` should update immediately to users. `WebSocket Service` handles those actions.
-Other actions can be done by `Read/Write API`.
+Some information should notify user immediately, such as CRUD of `Todo` and create/delete of `TodoList`.
+We use `Websocket Service` to handle those actions.
+Other actions are handled by `Read/Writer API`.

-Redis handles cache and high volume reads/writes.
-For example, API throttling data is saved in redis.
+We use `Redis` to handle cache and high volume reads/writes.
+For example, API throttling data, which records API request rate per user, is stored in redis.

 ## Database schema

 ![](images/database_schema.png)
 https://www.draw.io/#G1Wwmv8O3JBPwBJYDkv_3AvkWu05YHC4m2

 `User` has many `TodoList` through `TodoListship`.
 There are three roles: owner, admin, and user.
+Each role has different permissions:

 Role | user | admin | owner
 -------------- | ------|-------|-----